Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsection{Moving Obstacle Avoidance}

 We evaluate the shaped PF and P2P policies in a large environment (Fig. \ref{fig:sfo1ms}) among up to 40 moving obstacles.
-The moving obstacles motion follows the social force model (SFM) \cite{helbing1995social} to mimic pedestrian motion.
-We use a path guidance similar to \cite{chiang2015path}, to create a guidance path for each moving obstacle and compute the desired velocity component in SFM, alleviate the SFM limitation of moving obstacles getting trapped in local minima \cite{reif1999social}.
+The moving obstacles motion follows the social force model (SFM) \cite{helbing1995social} to mimic pedestrian motion (See Appendix C).